Saad-Rajpoot/Saad-Rajpoot.com/README.md

     <td style="border: 1px solid white; width: 100%; text-align: center;">
       <div>
         <h2 style="border: 1px solid white; text-align: center;">🚀 About Me</h2>
-          <p style="text-align: center;">As a Senior Flutter Developer, I have a strong foundation in mobile app development, with a particular focus on the Flutter framework.
+          <p style="text-align: left;">As a Senior Flutter Developer, I have a strong foundation in mobile app development, with a particular focus on the Flutter framework.
 My expertise encompasses the entire development lifecycle, from conceptualizing and designing to coding and deploying applications.
   <br>
 <br>
   I thrive on challenges and am always eager to take on new projects that push the boundaries of my skills.
 My work is driven by a deep understanding of client needs, a commitment to quality, and a keen eye for detail.
 I excel in collaborative environments and believe that the best results come from teamwork and open communication.</p>